 I Am A Prohibited Person From Possessing A Firearm, Can I Have My Firearm Returned To Me?

 If you are a prohibited person from possessing a firearm, you may not have your firearm returned to you.
 You may elect to have the firearm destroyed or may be able to transfer the firearm to another person, using a licensed, State of Nevada, gun dealer (owner of the firearm is responsible for all fees associated with the transfer).
 You must fill out obtain an Affidavit of Abandonment of Firearms Form.
 To request a form, e-mail RPDfirearmreviewunit@reno.gov.

 I Live Outside Of the Reno, Nevada Area.
 Can I Have My Firearm Be Mailed To Me?

 In some circumstances, items can be mailed to a local law enforcement agency or to a licensed gun dealer.
-Please contact the Evidence and Property section at 775-334-2113, or e-mail RPDfirearmreleasereviewunit@reno.gov for further details.
+The owner/requestor may be required to cover all shipping costs.
+Please contact the Evidence and Property section at 775-334-2113, or e-mail RPDfirearmreviewunit@reno.gov for further details.